dreadpon/godot_spatial_gardener/reference/TUTORIAL_IN_DEPTH.md

 By default `Projection` brushes don't affect plants obstructed by terrain.
 If you want to ignore obstruction checks, set `Passthrough` to `On`.

 ![t_pt2_passthrough](https://raw.githubusercontent.com/dreadpon/godot_spatial_gardener_media/main/text_tutorial/tut2_passthrough.jpg)

+For `Transform` brush, `Selection Mode` defines how the instance is selected.
+Due to the fact that instances can be both pure `Mesh`es or `Node3D`s, you have a few options here:
+- `Mesh` option performs a geometry-based raycast (without using a physics engine).
+Use this when you have a `Mesh` field assigned for your `LOD Variants`
+- `Node3D First Mesh` is used with a `Spawned Node3D` field.
+It scans the `PackedScene` you assign and finds the first `MeshInstance3D` node (if any).
+Then performs the same geometry-based scan as with `Mesh` selection mode
+- `Node3D Body` performs a physics-based raycast against any `PhysicsBodies3D` that `Spawned Node3D` might have.

+`Selection Mask` is used together with `Node3D Body` selection mode to define physics layers used for raycasting.
+`Preprocess Selection` defines whether or not `Mesh` based geometry raycasts will be occluded by other geometry present in the level.
+Turn this off if you want to pick instances through any other geometry.

 ## Plants